-- A: If you are a registered shareholder and submit a signed proxy card or submit your proxy by Internet or telephone but do not specify how you want to vote your shares on a particular matter, we will vote your shares as follows: - FOR Proposal 1 Approval of the Proto Labs, Inc. 2022 Long-Term Incentive Plan; and - FOR Proposal 2 Approval of one or more adjournments of the Special Meeting to a later date or dates if necessary or appropriate to solicit additional proxies if there are insufficient votes to approve Proposal 1 at the time of the Special Meeting.
+- A: If you are a registered shareholder and submit a signed proxy card or submit your proxy by Internet or telephone but do not specify how you want to vote your shares on a particular matter, we will vote your shares as follows: - FOR each of the director nominees; - FOR the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2023; - FOR the say-on-pay proposal; - FOR the approval of an amendment to the Proto Labs, Inc. 2022 Long-Term Incentive Plan; and - AGAINST the shareholder proposal entitled Fair Elections, if properly presented at the Annual Meeting.

-If any matters not described in this Proxy Statement are properly presented at the Special Meeting, the proxy holders will use their own judgment to determine how to vote your shares.
-If the Special Meeting is adjourned or postponed, the proxy holders can vote your shares on the new meeting date as well, unless you have revoked your proxy instructions, as described under "Can I revoke or change my vote?"
+If any matters not described in this Proxy Statement are properly presented at the Annual Meeting, the proxy holders will use their own judgment to determine how to vote your shares.
+If the Annual Meeting is adjourned or postponed, the proxy holders can vote your shares on the new meeting date as well, unless you have revoked your proxy instructions, as described under "Can I revoke or change my vote?"